 The long memory property of the realized volatility has also been investigated in many empirical studies using the high frequency data (e.g., Andersen, Bollerslev, Diebold, and Ebens (2001)) and Raggi and Bordignon (2012) modeled the realized volatility with long memory and Markov switching dynamics using a Bayesian estimation method for the state space model.
 The SV model with long memory is discussed in Breidt et al. (1998) using the frequency domain approach (spectral likelihood estimator) and in So (2002) using a Bayesian approach with the state space model (So (1999)).
-Ruiz and Veiga (2008) consider both the leverage effect and the long memory property of the volatility in the SV model (but without using the realized volatility), and propose an efficient method based on moments, in which they compare its various moments with those of FIEGARCH models.
+Ruiz and Veiga (2008) investigate the statistical property of the stochastic volatility model with leverage and long memory (but without using the realized volatility), and compare with those of FIEGARCH models.
+Further, the autocorrelation function of powered absolute returns and their cross-correlations with original returns are derived in Pérez et al. (2009).

-This paper extends the RSV model by incorporating both the leverage effects in the SV model and the long memory property of the realized volatility, and proposes a highly efficient Bayesian estimation method with a Markov chain Monte Carlo (MCMC) implementation.
+This paper extends the RSV model by incorporating both the leverage effects in the SV model and the long memory property of the realized volatility, and proposes a highly efficient Bayesian estimation method with a Markov Chain Monte Carlo (MCMC) implementation.
 Instead of the block sampler used in Takahashi et al. (2009), we employ the mixture sampler, a highly efficient Bayesian estimation method proposed by Kim et al. (1998) and Omori et al. (2007).
-In this methods, we take the logarithm of the squared asset return as a dependent variable to obtain linear measurement equations and approximate the error distribution by a mixture of normal distributions.
+In these methods, we take the logarithm of the squared asset return as a dependent variable to obtain linear measurement equations and approximate the error distribution by a mixture of normal distributions.
 In addition to the transformed stochastic volatility model, we assume an Autoregressive Fractionally Integrated Moving Average (ARFIMA) process for the logarithm of the log volatility to describe the long memory property of the realized volatility.